Michael Billington (actor): 007

 He was screen-tested for the role of James Bond more than any other actor, and was said to have been Albert R. Broccoli's first choice had Roger Moore not been available (see: 1981's For Your Eyes Only).
-Billington did a photo shoot for On Her Majesty's Secret Service, and met the film's director Peter Hunt.
+Billington did a photo shoot for On Her Majesty's Secret Service (1969), and met the film's director Peter Hunt.
 He was also screen-tested for Live and Let Die (1973), Moonraker (1979) and Octopussy (1983).
 His one Bond screen appearance was in the pre-title sequence of 1977's The Spy Who Loved Me, playing Agent XXX's ill-fated lover, Sergei Barsov.

 Personal life and death

 He was the partner of Barbara Broccoli, daughter of the Bond producer Albert "Cubby" Broccoli, for eight years.

 Billington was married to Katherine Kristoff (1956–1998) from 1988 to 1998.
 They had a son, Michael.

-Michael Billington died of cancer on 3 June 2005, at the age of 63.
+Michael Billington died of cancer on 3 June 2005, at the age of 63, just five days before his fellow actor on UFO, Ed Bishop.